mobijoker/Cyber/_posts/Arthur/Projects/en/2016-03-29-wp-plugin-syntax-highlighter-for-wp-editor.md

 <img src="/images/syntax-highlighter-for-wp-editor/banner.png" alt="WP Plugin &quot;Syntax Highlighter for WP Editor&quot;" />

-The WordPress default Theme Editor (in Appearance => Editor) and Plugin Editor (in Plugins => Editor) is great for doing some custom changes to your Themes or Plugins files, although it is rather limited.
-This is where the "Syntax Highlighter for WP Editor" can help.
-With an enhanced source code editor you can see a code with syntax highlighting, and with line numbering, so you can easily read your code and detect any errors.

 This plugin give you finer control over editor, it can be configured on the plugin settings page.
 You can chose from 36 different color themes for your editor.
+If you want more options then tell me and I will be happy to add it.

 This plugin is just plug and play, no tedious configurations or hacks, just install, enable and start using your new enhanced Theme and Plugin Editor.